mofaizal/cka-and-ckad-certification-exams-practices-samp/README.md

 ### Context

-Create application deployment called car-mart using kubeclt
+Create application deployment called car-mart using kubectl

 ### Taks
 -	All objects should be in the ``` cars ``` namespace.
 This namespace already exists in the cluster.
 -	The deployment should be named ``` car-mart-webapp. ```
--	The deployment should have ``` 3 replicas. ```
+-	The deployment should have ``` 4 replicas. ```
 -	The deployment's pods should have one container using the ``` nginx ```  image with the tag ``` 1.19 ```

 <details><summary> show me the solution </summary>